Germany Awaits You

 Other Costs

-Understanding your living expenses is key to a stress‑free study abroad experience.
-Below is a concise breakdown of typical monthly and annual costs, followed by a simple budgeting plan and next steps.
+Understanding your living expenses is key to a stress‑free study experience in Germany.
+Below is a concise breakdown of typical monthly and annual costs, followed by a simple budgeting plan and helpful next steps for international students.

 Housing & Utilities